 Q: Indica tincture vs. sativa tincture: what is the difference?

 A: Many stoners have been taught to say that indicas will give you a more sedated, stoney, couch-lock effect – versus sativas that offer a more upbeat, more active daytime high when smoked.
 Since most strains at this point have been crossbred, unless you have some old-school equatorial landrace marijuana strains kicking around you’re likely dealing with a hybrid.
 An Indica tincture can be made from indica-dominant cultivars; similarly sativa-dominant cultivars will produce a sativa tincture.
+If given the option I’d opt for a sativa tincture, especially for daytime use.

 Q: How do you make everclear tincture not burn?